react-native-webrtc/react-native-callkeep/README.md

 ### startCall

 When you make an outgoing call, tell the device that a call is occurring.
+Some Android devices can't start a call unless you use [Self-Managed Mode](https://github.com/react-native-webrtc/react-native-callkeep#android-self-managed-mode).
 The argument list is slightly different on iOS and Android:

 iOS: